emilygv/emilyvernon.com/_posts/2022-12-12-bringing-other-teams-into-the-creative-process.md

 ## Conclusion

-**By fostering an approachable environment, leveraging diverse strengths and employing collaborative techniques, you can transform your team into valuable, creative collaborators**.
-The result?
+By fostering an approachable environment, leveraging diverse strengths and employing collaborative techniques, **you can transform your team into valuable, creative collaborators.** The result?
 Marketing campaigns, websites, services and beyond that resonate with your audience, answer business needs and leave a lasting impression.

 ## Let’s summarise